-Values for NOx are given for the global shipping fleet in 2000, 2005 and 2010 in units of kg/tonne fuel.
-These show a small reduction in emission factors of NOx between 2000 and 2010, reflecting the continued turnover in the fleet with gradual penetration of ships with new engines compliant with the IMO MARPOL Annex VI NOx Technical Code.
-This legislation provides NOx emission standards for ship engines, depending on the year of installation on a ship.

-Emission projections for NOx should assume this improvement continues with the penetration of engines meeting the more stringent NOx emission tiers.
+The IMO MARPOL Annex VI NOx Technical Code legislation provides NOx emission standards for ship engines, depending on the year of installation on a ship.
+The Guidebook provides NOx emission factors for NOx Tier 0 (i.e. NOx emission factors for ships with engines installed before 2000 when the legislation came into force).
+These should be combined with NOx Tier reduction factors to account for the reduction NOx emissions from newer engines.Emission projections for NOx should account for the fleet turnover and gradual penetration of ships with new engines meeting the more stringent NOx emission tiers.
+If the ship engine installation date is known, this should be used to assign the NOx Tier.
+Otherwise, assumptions can be made to estimate the reduction in NOx emissions resulting from the turnover of the fleet.
 The IMO (2015) study indicates a continued reduction in NOx emission factors of 0.5 % per year for ships running on heavy fuel oil (HFO) and marine diesel oil (MDO)/marine gas oil (MGO).
-Note that the implementation of a SECA, if considered for a future scenario in, for example, the Mediterranean Sea, which is not already designated a SECA, would require the switching from HFO to MDO/MGO, which would lead to a further small reduction in NOx emissions.
+Note that the implementation of a SECA, if considered for a future scenario, which is not already designated a SECA, would require the switching from HFO to MDO/MGO, which would lead to a further small reduction in NOx emissions.
 From 2021, a further reduction in emissions should be taken into account if the ships are operating in a NOx ECA.
-The IMO agreed in October 2016 that the North Sea and Baltic Sea will be a NOx ECA from 2021, with tier 3 NOx emission requirements placed on engines in ships constructed from 2021, requiring an 80 % reduction relative to tier 1 NOx emission levels, namely the limits required for engines installed on ships between 2000 and 2011.
 Adopting a simple fleet turnover model, the study on UK shipping emissions by Ricardo (2017) estimated that this would equate to approximately a 4 % per year reduction in NOx emission factors from the fleet operating in a NOx ECA from 2021.
-Emission factors for PM should remain constant at the values given in Table 3-4 of the Guidebook’s ‘1A3dc Navigation (shipping)’ chapter for each fuel type.
+Emission factors for PM should remain constant at the values given in the Guidebook’s ‘1A3dc Navigation (shipping)’ chapter for each fuel type.
 However, note, again, that the lower PM factors for MDO/MGO than for HFO would mean that any future fuel-switching scenario to meet SECA requirements would lead to a reduction in PM emissions.

 Emissions of SO2 relate directly to the sulphur content of the fuel.
-Even outside a SECA, the sulphur content of marine fuels is still limited to a maximum of 3.5 % by current MARPOL legislation and will be reduced to 0.5 % by 2020.
-Thus, emission projections for national navigation will need to take account of this reduction in SO2 emission factors from 2020 and/or any SECA impact.
-Note that there is also a requirement by EU legislation for all passenger vessels operating between EU ports to use fuel with a sulphur content no higher than 1.5 %, even in non-SECA areas, and for ships at berth in EU ports to use fuel with a sulphur content no higher than 0.1 %.
+Thus, emission projections for national navigation will need to take account of this reduction in SO2 emission factors that result from implementation of a SECA or from other legislation that impacts the sulphur content of fuel.